Potaro River: Minerals

 Placer gold and diamonds are extracted from the river in this mineral-rich area.
 Many thousands of ounces of placer gold have been recovered from the area's stream gravels, residual placers and saprolites.

 The two largest gem-quality diamonds recovered in Guyana to date – 56.75 carats (11.35 g) from Little Uewang River and 25.67 carats (5.134 g) from Maple Creek – were recovered in the Potaro area.

 Illegal dredging is used in mining, and is hard to monitor due to Potato River's isolation.

-The mineral Potarite is named for the river where it was first discovered by Sir John B. Harrison.
+The mineral potarite is named for the river where it was first discovered by Sir John Burchmore Harrison.